What is it?

 Our mission is to improve the lives of people affected by addiction using digital health technologies.
 We will partner with leading academic institutions to rigorously optimize and test our products before making them available for use in a variety of clinical settings.
 Our experienced team is developing innovative solutions to complicated problems that affect nearly every community around the world.

-Matthew Prekupec, MD – Founder/CEO
+Matthew Prekupec, MD – Founder

-Peter Mansky, MD, Member, Scientific Advisory Board
+Peter Mansky, MD, Member, Scientific Advisory Board (In Memorium)

 We are currently developing partnerships with leaders in academia and industry in the fields of addiction, digital health and virtual reality.
 We will provide more information as these relationships become more formalized.